Chinese temple architecture: Overview

 Shen temples are distinct from Taoist temples in that they are established and administered by local managers, village communities, lineage congregations and worship associations.
-They don't have professional priests, although Taoist priests, fashi, Confucian lisheng, and also wu and tongji shamans, may perform services within the temples.
+They do not have professional priests, although Taoist priests, fashi, Confucian lisheng, and also wu and tongji shamans, may perform services within the temples.
 Shenist temples are usually small and decorated with traditional figures on their roofs (dragons and deities), although some evolve into significant structures.

 Chinese temples can be found throughout Mainland China and Taiwan, and also where Chinese expatriate communities have settled.
 An old name in English for Chinese traditional temples is "joss house".
 "Joss" is an Anglicized spelling of deus, the Portuguese word for "god".
 The term "joss house" was in common use in English in the nineteenth century, for example in North America during frontier times, when joss houses were a common feature of Chinatowns.
 The name "joss house" describes the environment of worship.
 Joss sticks, a kind of incense, are burned inside and outside of the temple.